OctopusDeploy/docs/docs/getting-started/first-runbook-run/create-a-runbook.md

 hideInThisSection: true
 ---

-A single Octopus Deploy Project can have multiple runbooks.
+A single Octopus Deploy Project can have multiple Runbooks.
 Each runbook has a unique runbook process, retention policy, and allowable environments to run in.
 For example, a project might have a runbook to spin up additional infrastructure, or restart the server, or perform a daily backup.

 ![example runbook](images/runbook-overview.png)